DineshDhanji/ROA12-/README.md

     Visual Studio.

 # Walkthrough To Include The Library
   Travelers ( ╹▽╹ ) !!!
-Now I will explain you guys How to include SFML to run the project.
+Now I will explain to you guys How to include SFML to run the project.
-  Step 01: Click on the video link.
+  * Step 01: Click on the video link.
     LINK: https://youtu.be/I6CckuSptP0?t=89
-  Step 02: Watch it.\n
+  * Step 02: Watch it.
-  Step 03: Do the same.
+  * Step 03: Do the same.
-  That's All Folks <(￣︶￣)>
+  * That's All Folks <(￣︶￣)>
-  BUT in the video I have made a new project and that is not the requiremnet for you since you have the project (ROA12).
-So watch the video form 01:29 to save your time.
-It's fine if you want to the full video but it will just waste of your precious time, won't it ? (￣ヘ￣;)
+  BUT in the video, I have made a new project, and it is not the requirement for you since you have the project (ROA12).
+So watch the video from 01:29 to save your time.
+It's alright if you want the full video,  but it will be just waste of your precious time, won't it? (￣ヘ￣;)